python/cpython/Doc/library/calendar.rst

 .. exception:: IllegalWeekdayError(weekday)

-   A subclass of :exc:`ValueError`, raised when the given weekday number is outwith the range 0-6 (inclusive).
+   A subclass of :exc:`ValueError`, raised when the given weekday number is outside of the range 0-6 (inclusive).

    .. attribute:: weekday